-If you do a contains search, Readerware will return albums by Carole King, Carole King & James Taylor etc.
+You can also do a wildcard search, enter Carole King and Readerware will return albums by Carole King, Carole King & James Taylor etc.

-If the Force a "contains" search option is checked, Readerware will set the "contains" operator automatically whenever you select a contributor search.
+If the Force a wildcard search option is checked Readerware will add the wildcards automatically whenever you select an artist from the list.